TheRealGoodLivin/spHelper/README.md

 A Javascript library to assist with common/useful SharePoint and REST List functions using pure javascript.

 > Written with Visual Studio Code (https://code.visualstudio.com/)
-> - Auhtor: Austin Livengood
+> - Author: Austin Livengood
 >

 ## How To Use